Water Density Calculator

 You can start by heating your mixture (e.g., in a microwave), then submerging your objects in it.
 You can quickly evaluate the temperature of water while it is cooling down.
 In the beginning, the density of hot water is quite high, so everything should sink, but at some point, the density will decrease to the point where the object begins to float!
 Insert the value of salinity and temperature at which the object began to float in the water density calculator, and you should be able to estimate those densities with relatively good precision!

 You can also choose one of the objects from the list to see if it floats or sinks.
 We consider some average values, so the results may not be accurate in every case (especially for fruit).

 Well, the most accurate answer is: it depends!

 Firstly, there is a difference between fresh and rotten eggs.
-When you want to boil an egg, you can put it in pure lukewarm water before testing it by opening.
+When boiling an egg, you can put it in pure lukewarm water before testing it by opening it.
 If it sinks, it should be fresh, but if it floats, it's most probably stale.
-As an egg ages, some gases (e.g. hydrogen sulfide) are produced inside, and they escape the object through pores in the shell.
+As an egg ages, some gases (e.g., hydrogen sulfide) are produced inside, and they escape the object through pores in the shell.
 As a result, the mass decreases, but the volume of the egg remains constant, so the density decreases.